 8GB RAM (2017): The Asus Zenfone AR was the first phone to sport 8GB of RAM in early 2017.

-10GB RAM (2018): 10GB is the highest amount commercially available in a smartphone right now.
-The Black Shark Helo holds the honor of the first phone with 10GB of RAM.
+10GB RAM (2018): The Black Shark Helo holds the honor of the first phone with 10GB of RAM.

-12GB RAM (expected in 2019): 12GB of RAM seems to be the ceiling for RAM in 2019.
-The Lenovo Z5 Pro GT was announced with 12GB of RAM in late 2018, launched in January 2019, and has the world’s first 12GB of RAM in a phone..
+12GB RAM (2019): 12GB of RAM seems to be the ceiling for RAM right now.
+The Lenovo Z5 Pro GT was announced with 12GB of RAM in late 2018, launched in January 2019, and has the world’s first 12GB of RAM in a phone.
 The Samsung Galaxy Fold was announced in 2019 with that much as well.
-Additionally, the Samsung Galaxy S10 is rumored to have about that much as well.
+Additionally, the Samsung Galaxy S10 has that much as well.

 16GB (2007): 16GB of internal storage was the industry norm for a long time.
 The first phone with it was almost certainly the first iPhone back in 2007.